*This post was originally published on 1/11/2013. Updated 3/2/2015. Image via chicvintagebrides.com

 Marriage rescued her finances (not to mention her retirement!)
 Or, if you'd like another example, it was Matthew's money in Season three that saved Downton after Robert's costly investment mistake.
 I'm not advocating marriage as a safety net for anyone who has been irresponsible, I'm simply saying that there can be a lot of financial upside to marriage.
 At least, Downton Abbey sure takes that stance.

 5. Don't Skimp on Insurance….

 Mrs. Patmore escaped a horrible fate when Lord Grantham stepped in and sent her to London to have eye surgery during Season 2.
-Don't be like Mrs. Pattmore; get health insurance for the “just in case” times in life: health, disability, car, pet, life.
+Don't be like Mrs. Pattmore; get insurance for the “just in case” times in life: health, disability, car, pet, life.
 Get it all.

 6. Get a Pre-Nup

 Times have changed since 1920, but nearly all the drama on Downton Abbey seems to circulate around money and marriages.
 I'm not saying it's fair that the women who had money didn't get to keep it and pass it along to their daughters, but look at Mr. Bates.
 Had he gotten a pre-nup he probably wouldn't have had to go back to his wife, became drawn into her web of deceit, and spend the majority of season 3 in jail.